 Over the years, Krish organized and participated in teach-ins and direct actions across the United States to keep alive the memory of the biggest industrial disaster in history while attempting to bring Union Carbide and its new owners Dow Chemical and Dupont, to justice.
 As part of the campaign she also collaborated extensively with national and international grassroots coalitions engaged in environmental health and justice campaigns.

-In 2006, Krish co-founded TJP along with researcher and writer Diana Claitor, Colonel Ann Wright and author-activist Diane Wilson whose incarceration in several Texas county jails resulted in the discovery of horrific shackling practices of pregnant inmates.
+In 2006, Krish co-founded TJP along with researcher and writer Diana Claitor, Colonel Ann Wright and author-environmental activist and 2023 Goldman Award winner Diane Wilson whose incarceration in several Texas county jails resulted in the discovery of horrific shackling practices of pregnant inmates.
 Krish is also the co-founder and secretary of ‘tejas barrios’ – an environmental health and justice non-profit that works in and with the fence line communities bordering the Ship Channel and chemical refineries in Houston.

 With nearly two decades of experience in advertising, market research, coordinating environmental health & justice campaigns and training non-profits in media and fundraising strategy, Krish replaced co-founder Diana Claitor as the executive director of TJP in 2020.
 Under her leadership, TJP grew from one full time employee to four full time staff, a paid intern and a contractor, in less than two years.